White House: Joe Biden U.N. Speech to Highlight Working Together with China

-President Joe Biden will focus his speech to the United Nations on Tuesday about the importance of working together with China, the White House said.
+President Joe Biden will use his speech to the United Nations on Tuesday to focus on the importance of working together with China, the White House said.

 “There are also areas where we can work together with China and should work together with China, and that includes on climate, it includes on insuring that we do end this pandemic as rapidly as possible,” a senior administration official said during a call previewing Biden’s address to reporters.